MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/perform-client-action.md

     -   Identify
     -   Delegate

- For more information, see [Impersonation Level Enumeration](http://go.microsoft.com/fwlink/?LinkId=203421) in the Microsoft MSDN Library .
+ For more information, see [Impersonation Level Enumeration](http://go.microsoft.com/fwlink/?LinkId=203421) in the Microsoft MSDN Library.
 - Locale: The client can request data from the WMI server in a client-preferred locale.
 This string is specified as MS\_xxx format.
 The default value for this property is “MS\_409”.

     For more information, see [Locale IDs](http://go.microsoft.com/fwlink/?LinkId=165561) in the Microsoft MSDN Library.